In the spring of 2013, I posted a thread on my Facebook page addressing the media takedown of southern celebrity chef Paula Deen.

 I should have considered the impact my use of the word would have on Ms. Burke as a WOC, and I should never have used it more than once over the course of our interaction.

-The consistent position I had held prior to 2013 was that shielding any slur with asterisks gave cover to its offensiveness, by allowing readers to experience the slur while evading the experience of its deeply ugly impact.
+The consistent position I had held prior to 2013 was that shielding any slur with asterisks gave cover to its offensiveness, by allowing readers to experience the slur while evading the experience of its deeply ugly impact, and thereby diluting the slur's impact and capacity for dehumanization.

 When I read Ms. Burke’s first blog post about our encounter, I was horrified by how I had come across to her in our interaction.

-More importantly, I was abruptly aware that my position on spelling out slurs was a one of eye-watering and quite obvious white privilege, and that just because I, as a white queer person, had found a way to cope with the slurs used about me, others, justifiably, find the ones used about them to be acidic and destructive, and indeed devastating to read in print.
+More importantly, I was abruptly aware that my position on spelling out slurs was a one of eye-watering and quite obvious white privilege, and that just because I, as a white queer person, had found a way to cope with the terrible, dehumanizing slurs used about me and others like me, still others justifiably find the ones used about them to be acidic and destructive, and indeed devastating to read in print.

 I also regret my occasionally condescending tone to her in our exchanges on that thread.
 Over the years I have cultivated an online delivery in some of my posts and comments that has not served me well.
 As a wise friend recently pointed out, the one who loses their temper first is the one who loses the argument.